 Four (4) per buyer.
 We are limiting sales to four tickets per person to prevent ticket hoarding, and provide sufficient opportunity for people who want them.

 There are no comp tickets.
 Every attendee, including Board members and Leads, will pay for their ticket.
 There will be a limited number of reserve tickets held to ensure individuals who are critical to making the event happen are able to attend.
 This will include, but may not be limited to, Board members, Leads, Art Grant Recipients and the Effigy Builder.
-If you are a recipient of a reserve ticket, please use the reserve ticket code that was provided to you when purchasing your ticket.
+If you are a recipient of a reserve ticket, please use the reserve ticket link and password that was provided to you to purchase your personal ticket.

 No. Bring your hard copy or mobile ticket with you.